tcboris/LLM-GenAI-Project---DIA-A5/README.md

 ### Step 3: Upload an Image

+#### Single File Mode

 1. Click the **Scanner** (🔍) icon
 2. Either:
    - Drag and drop an image (invoice or wine label)
    - Click **Choose File** to browse your files
 3. Supported formats: JPG, PNG, WEBP

+#### Batch Processing Mode

+For processing multiple documents at once:

+1. Click the **Batch** (📁) icon in the navigation
+2. Upload multiple files:
+   - Drag and drop multiple images into the drop zone
+   - Or click to select multiple files from your computer
+3. The application will:
+   - Process each file sequentially
+   - Display real-time progress for each document
+   - Show results in a table format
+4. Each row in the results table displays:
+   - ✅ **File name** with status indicator
+   - 📊 **Formatted result** (invoice or wine data)
+   - 💾 **Download JSON** button for individual file results
+5. At the bottom, view a summary:
+   - Total files processed
+   - Number of successful extractions
+   - Number of errors

+**Batch Mode Benefits:**
+- Process invoices from an entire month at once
+- Bulk digitization of wine cellar inventory
+- No need to wait for each file - upload all and let it run
+- Individual JSON exports for integration with other systems

 ### Step 4: View Results

+#### Single File Mode

 After processing (typically 2-5 seconds), you'll see: